MS Rossia

 MS Rossia Wiki

-After its inauguration, the ship was deployed in Ukraine and managed by GlavRechFlot (Ukrainian SSR) for Dnieper River cruises leaving from Kiev and to the Black Sea.
-In the period 1979-1991, the ship operated as "Sovetskaya Rossiya".
-The vessel was decommissioned in the period 1992-2002.
-In 2000, it was transferred to KSK Kiev (Ksk-Avtomatyzatsyya), fully restored (at the expense of Russia's Moscow River Shipping Company / Московское речное пароходство, sister-company of Mosturflot) and in 2002 sold to Mosturflot, which operated it in 2003-2006.
-After completing drydock repairs and refurbishment in Romania (2006-2007), the ship was purchased by GCCL (Grand Circle Cruise Line) and operated cruises on the Moscow-St Petersburg route (2008 through 2014).
-The riverboat was laid-up in 2015-2016 (in Moscow) and in July 2016, GCCL sold it back to Mosturflot.
+After entering service, the ship was deployed in Ukraine and operated by GlavRechFlot (Ukrainian SSR) on Dnieper River cruises departing from Kiev and sailing to the Black Sea.
+From 1979 to 1991, she sailed as “Sovetskaya Rossiya”.
+The vessel was decommissioned between 1992-2002.
+In 2000, she was transferred to KSK Kiev (Ksk-Avtomatyzatsyya), fully restored (funded by Moscow River Shipping Company / Московское речное пароходство, sister company of Mosturflot) and sold to Mosturflot in 2002, which operated her from 2003 to 2006.
+After completing drydock repairs and refurbishment in Romania (2006-2007), the ship was purchased by GCCL (Grand Circle Cruise Line) and operated Moscow–St Petersburg itineraries from 2008 through 2014.
+She was laid up in 2015-2016 (in Moscow), and in July 2016 GCCL sold her back to Mosturflot.

 Vladimir Ilyich-class Russian river ships

-"Vladimir Ilyich class" (aka "Project 301") are 3 series of Russian river cruise ships built in GDR (Germany) for USSR (Soviet Union) in the period 1974-1983.
-The vessel class name honours Vladimir Ilyich Ulyanov (1870-1924) who is considered the founder of USSR (Soviet Union).
+The “Vladimir Ilyich class” (also known as “Project 301”) consists of three series of Russian river cruise ships built in the GDR (East Germany) for the USSR between 1974-1983.
+The class is named in honor of Vladimir Ilyich Ulyanov (1870-1924), regarded as the founder of the Soviet Union.

-These Russian river cruise ships (a total of 22 units) were all produced by VEB Elbewerft Boizenburg as one of the industry's most successful riverboat designs.
-These ships were used for passenger (cruise) shipping in Northwestern USSR - in the rivers Volga, Belomorkanal, Lake Onega, Volga-Don Canal, Kama and Amur rivers as well as on Dnieper River (Ukraine ) and in the Black Sea.
-Following the USSR's collapse (1991), all these boats were acquired by private companies (Russian and foreign).
+A total of 22 ships were produced by VEB Elbewerft Boizenburg—one of the industry’s most successful riverboat designs.
+They served as passenger cruise ships across northwestern regions of the USSR, operating on the Volga, Belomorkanal, Lake Onega, Volga-Don Canal, Kama, Amur and Dnieper rivers, as well as in the Black Sea.
+Following the USSR’s dissolution in 1991, all vessels were acquired by private (Russian and foreign) companies.

 Russian river cruise ship (Project 301) Vladimir Ilyich-class